femiaf13/manatee-fitness/README.md

 - Barcode scanning on mobile platforms!
 - Maintain a recipe book of specific foods in specific quantities for easy re-use
 - Set goals for calorie consumption and macronutrients
+    - Calculate an estimated calorie goal based on the Mifflin-St Jeor Equation
+    - Calculate macronutrient goals as a percentage of your total daily calories
 - See a visualization of your calorie consumption as a graph
 - Record your weight and have your progress graphed for you